TikTok challenges U.S. ban in court, calling it unconstitutional

 According to the filing, the law is based on "speculative and analytically flawed concerns about data security and content manipulation — concerns that, even if grounded in fact, could be addressed through far less restrictive and more narrowly tailored means."

 Constitutional scholars say there are few ways for the government to restrict speech in a way that would survive a legal challenge.
-One of those ways, however, is if the government can demonstrate a national security risk.
-Also key, legal experts say, is the government showing the speech suppression was the least restrictive means of doing so.
+One of those ways is if the government can demonstrate a national security risk.
+Also key, legal experts say, is the government showing the speech suppression was the least restrictive option on the table.

-TikTok says Congress ignored less restrictive ways of addressing the national security concerns.
+TikTok says Congress ignored less restrictive ways of addressing the government's national security concerns.

 "If Congress can do this, it can circumvent the First Amendment by invoking national security and ordering the publisher of any individual newspaper or website to sell to avoid being shut down," the filing states.
 "And for TikTok, any such divestiture would disconnect Americans from the rest of the global community."